owulveryck/blog/content/post/rvm-chromebook.md

 #### Opening remarks

-I'm not a Ruby developper, and I'm heavily discovering the ecosystem by now.
+I'm not a Ruby developer, and I'm heavily discovering the ecosystem by now.
-Thoses are my notes, and if anything seems wrong to you, do not hesitate to send me remarks.
+This are my notes, and if anything seems wrong to you, do not hesitate to send me remarks.

 #### The scenario

-For testing purpose, I wanted to play with vagrant-aws and more generally with ruby on my chromebook.
+For testing purpose, I wanted to play with vagrant-aws and more generally with ruby on my Chromebook.

-Vagrant does not support _rubygems_ as installation method anymore ([see Mitchell Hashimoto's post](http://mitchellh.com/abandoning-rubygems)) and of course, there is no binary distribution available for the chromebook.
+Vagrant does not support _rubygems_ as installation method anymore ([see Mitchell Hashimoto's post](http://mitchellh.com/abandoning-rubygems)) and of course, there is no binary distribution available for the Chromebook.

 So I have to install it from the sources.